The estate of Dan Rice (1926-2003) is represented exclusively by Philip Douglas Fine Art.

-In 1957 BMC closed and Rice moved full time to NYC and began exhibiting professionally with Poindexter Gallery, Stable Gallery and five shows with Viviano thru 1970.
-In 1958 & 1959 Rice was hired as Rothko’s studio assistant during the creation of Rothko’s Seagram’s Museums project.
-Dan Rice & his family became close to the Rothko family and later worked with the estate of both Kline & Rothko after the artists died as an advisor to each artist’s estate for years forward performing important duties to insure their legacy.
-After Viviano Gallery closed in 1970 he continued exhibiting having solo shows at Maxwell Gallery in San Francisco, three solo shows at Nightingale Gallery in Toronto CD and university art museum exhibitions at Princeton, Yale, University of Virginia, SUNY Buffalo, U.of Connecticut, Dillard U. in New Orleans and more and taught at The art Students League and Buffalo State University.
+When Rice moved full time to NYC he was quickly invited to exhibit with Poindexter Gallery (1955), Stable Gallery (1956) in group exhibitions.
+In 1959 he began exhibiting with Catherine Viviano Gallery; she gave him his first solo show in 1960 four more solo exhibitions thru 1970.
+In 1958 & 1959 Rice was hired as Mark Rothko’s studio assistant during the creation of Rothko’s Seagram’s Museums project.
+Dan Rice & his family became close to the Rothko family and remained close after the Seagram's project.
+Later Rice worked with the estate of both Kline & Rothko as an advisor to each artist’s estate for years forward performing important duties to insure their legacy.
+After Viviano Gallery closed in 1970 he continued exhibiting having solo shows at Maxwell Gallery in San Francisco, three solo shows at Nightingale Gallery in Toronto CD and university art museum exhibitions at Princeton, Yale, University of Virginia, SUNY Buffalo, U.of Connecticut, Dillard U. in New Orleans and more.
+He taught at The Art Students League in New York, Buffalo State University, U Mass Amherst, Brown University & U. Conn.
 Around 1985 Dan Rice moved permanently to the Connecticut shoreline and continued to teach exhibit and held forth weekly studio classes unashamedly named 'The Friday Night Painters’ who met at his studio.
 He continued an active exhibitions & teaching schedule until 2001.
 Dan Rice died in Connecticut in 2003.

 Dan Rice Untitled 1961, Catherine Viviano Gallery label verso.
 Estate of Dan Rice stamp verso.
 Excellent condition.